 Donate?
-Yep…with a quick search you'll find several organizations that will take your candy and deliver them to our military troops overseas.
+Yep…with a quick search, you'll find several organizations that will take your candy and deliver it to our military troops overseas.
 Most kids don't love every piece of candy that lands in their bag so let them keep what they love and donate the rest.
-This is a fun way to include the gift of giving during Halloween season.
+This is a fun way to include the gift of giving during the Halloween season.
 Check out Operation Gratitude for one of these services.

 2. Offer your kids the Switch Witch.

 Switch witch will come during the night to take a small pile of candy and leave a small toy in it's place.
 This is a great way to have your kids enjoy some candy but feel good about giving up the excess.
 Again…a great plan for the candy they don't like and this gives them the choice to give up what they want (taking away hard-earned Halloween candy can backfire if it's not a choice…topic for another conversation!)